 It the same De Wallen neighbourhood (more well known today as the Red Light District), the oldest church in Amsterdam is located.
 It was a significant place for Rembrandt, too.
 All of his children were christened here.
 However, his wife Saskia, who died when she was only 30 years old, was buried there, as well.
 You can see her grave in the church, but also a small exhibition dedicated to Rembrandt.

 Later years weren’t as happy for Rembrandt as the earlier ones.
 His wife Saskia died, three of their children died very young as well, and he also went under the bankruptcy.
 He had to sell his house and started to rent the apartment on the other side of the city.
 In Jordaan, a poor, mostly workers area at that time.
 The building in which his small apartment was, still stands today.
 It’s on address Rozengracht 184, and you can see his image next to the front doors of this place today.

 Address: Prinsengracht 279

-However, the city of Amsterdam wanted to honour their most famous painter and they’ve made a stone medallion, after the one Rembrandt painted in the ‘Night Watch’.
-They’ve exhibit it on one of the pillars in the Westerkerk.
+However, the city of Amsterdam wanted to honour their most famous painter, and they’ve made a stone medallion after the one Rembrandt painted in the ‘Night Watch’.
+They’ve to exhibit it on one of the pillars in the Westerkerk.
 It’s the only detail remaining the visitors of a famous painter once buried there.

-Although we’re missing his grave, we don’t miss a great public statues dedicated to him.
-In a very center of Amsterdam is a square named after him – Rembrandtplein.
+Although we’re missing his grave, we don’t miss great public statues dedicated to him.
+In the very centre of Amsterdam is a square named after him – Rembrandtplein.
 Rembrandt’s statue was displayed there already in 1852.
 But he’s not alone there.
 Today he’s surrounded with statues of civic guards of Amsterdam from his most famous painting – the Night Watch.